earthgecko/skyline/docs/vortex.rst

 - ``override_7_day_limit``:  Allows to override the requirement for 24h or 7d
   data, **be advised training_data is not suitable for training with on these requests**
+- ``adhoc``:  A boolean that can be set if this is not a known Skyline metric or it is and you do not want training data saved on it or piped through the alert pipeline if the metric name used matches or happens to match an alert namespace pass adhoc as ``true``.

 Using the mod:`settings.FLUX_SELF_API_KEY` key allows for additional parameters to be passed and can be used to remove the maximum algorithm limit of 3.